 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers."
 ASU 2014-09 is a comprehensive revenue recognition standard that will supersede nearly all existing revenue recognition guidance under current U.S. GAAP and replace it with a principle based approach for determining revenue recognition.
-ASU 2014-09 will require that companies recognize revenue based on the value of transferred goods or services as they occur in the contract.
-The ASU also will require additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
+ASU 2014-09 requires that companies recognize revenue based on the value of transferred goods or services as they occur in the contract.
+The ASU also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
 ASU 2014-09 is effective for interim and annual periods beginning after December 15, 2017.
-Early adoption is permitted only in annual reporting periods beginning after December 15, 2016, including interim periods therein.
-Entities will be able to transition to the standard either retrospectively or as a cumulative-effect adjustment as of the date of adoption.
 The Company's primary source of revenue is from the sale of coal through both short-term and long-term contracts with utilities, industrial customers and steel producers whereby revenue is currently recognized when risk of loss has passed to the customer.
-Upon adoption of this new standard, the Company believes that the timing of revenue recognition related to our coal sales will remain consistent with our current practice.
-The Company is currently evaluating other revenue streams to determine the potential impact related to the adoption of the standard, as well as potential disclosures required by the standard.
-The Company will be adopting the standard under the modified retrospective approach.
+During the fourth quarter of 2017, the Company finalized its assessment related to the new standard by analyzing certain contracts representative of the majority of the Company's coal sales and determined that the timing of revenue recognition related to the Company's coal sales will remain consistent between the new standard and the current standard.
+The Company also reviewed other sources of revenue, and concluded the current basis of accounting for these items is in accordance with the new standard.
+The Company has concluded its adoption, using the modified retrospective method, will not have a material impact on its consolidated financial statements and there will be no cumulative adjustment to retained earnings.
+The Company also reviewed the disclosure requirements under the new standard and is compiling information needed for the expanded disclosures required during the first quarter of 2018.